 “Vanity of vanities,” says the Preacher, “Vanity of vanities!
 All is vanity.”– Ecclesiastes 1:1

-Now if you have ever read the book of Ecclesiastes ( if you haven’t you really should!), then you know that when the moral of the story is that the power and joy of life is swallowed up in death.
-And what I mean by that, is that life means nothing when everything that you do and create will mean nothing in the scale of time and human memory.
+Now if you have ever read the book of Ecclesiastes ( if you haven’t you really should!), then you know that the moral of the story is that the power and joy of life is swallowed up in death.
+And what I mean is that life means nothing when everything that you do and create will mean nothing in the scale of time and human memory.
 But in the end of the book, the Author talks about how the best that humanity can do in their situation is to enjoy their vain work and vain pleasures, but also keep the commandments of God.
 I think that the Author saw clearly what was the situation of the time, but he couldn’t see into the future.
 That is where Jesus comes in.

 “The conclusion, when all has been heard, is: fear God and keep His commandments, because this applies to every person.”– Ecclesiastes 12:13